yonrasgg/Subzero-Blackbox/README.md

 ---

-*Built with ❤️ for the cybersecurity community on Raspberry Pi Zero 2W*
+*Built with ❤️ for the cybersecurity community on lowspec computing cards or boards*